Skip to content

 Who approves changes?

-First Six is currently a single-maintainer service, so approval is enforced by automated checks, independent adversarial review, environment separation, and an immutable audit log rather than a second human sign-off.
+First Six is currently a single-maintainer service, so approval is enforced by automated checks, internal adversarial review (separate from the author of the change, though not third-party), environment separation, and an immutable audit log rather than a second human sign-off.
 Independent attestation is a named roadmap item, not a current claim.

 How do security-relevant changes get extra scrutiny?

-Anything touching access rules, authentication, or how data is stored is re-checked against automated security advisors and a daily security workflow, gets an adversarial review of the change itself, and is recorded in our risk register before it ships.
+Anything touching access rules, authentication, or how data is stored is re-checked against automated security advisors and a security workflow that runs daily and again within minutes of any relevant change, gets an adversarial review of the change itself, and is recorded in our risk register before it ships.

 The fastest answer is usually one question away.